dan-opse/dan-opse/README.md

-# Hi, I'm Daniel 👋
+## Hi, I'm Daniel 👋

-I'm a CS student at Queen's University building around of software, data, and growth.
+I'm a CS student at Queen's University

-## What I'm working on

-- **Extra Sauce Agency** — SEO Intern
-- **QTMA** — joining as a software developer in the fall

 ---